 Hazardous waste is any material being stored, recycled or thrown away that could cause injury or death, or pollute air, land, or water.
-Exhibitors who generate material fitting any of these criteria, in the course of their exhibiting activity, must follow these guidelines:
+Exhibitors/Sponsors who generate material fitting any of these criteria, in the course of their participation, must follow these guidelines:

-Be aware of the full scope of the hazards associated with waste created with the exhibit.
+Be aware of the full scope of the hazards associated with waste created.

 Conform to the requirements of all regulatory agencies having jurisdiction over the creation of hazardous waste in that location.

-Submit the name of the selected waste disposal company in writing to the Annual Meeting & Exposition Manager no less than 30 days before the start of move-in.
+Submit the name of the selected waste disposal company in writing to the Annual Meeting & Exposition Manager no less than 30 days before the event.

-Exhibitors who plan to use service contractors other than those appointed by show management must notify NADCA in writing on or before January 5, 2020 using the Exhibitor Appointed Contractor Form in the Exhibitor Services Online Manual.
+Exhibitors/Sponsors who plan to use service contractors other than those appointed by show management must notify NADCA in writing on or before February 1, 2021 using the Exhibitor Appointed Contractor Form in the Exhibitor Services Online Manual.
 Independent contractors must abide by the following: